 But the example I am going to use here, and which I which the most often – is the ‘Sendpoints Location – by number’ menu item at the bottom.
-This allows you to use the website Sendpoints.us to search for a location by business name or other name, by address, or by entering a coordinate.
-You can use something like Google Maps to get a coordinate or or anything that outputs location and coordinates.
-The Sendpoints website works great on it’s own by entering an address or location – but for places without an address you can touch and hold your finger on the Google Maps screen and find the location to enter into the Sendpoints website.
+This allows you to use the website Sendpoints.us to search for a location by business name or another name, by address, or by entering a coordinate.
+You can use something like Google Maps to get a coordinate or anything that outputs location and coordinates.
+The Sendpoints website works great on its own by entering an address or location – but for places without an address, you can touch and hold your finger on the Google Maps screen and find the location to enter into the Sendpoints website.
 You can copy to your phone’s clipboard and paste it in, perhaps editing the entry.

 On the Sendpoints page you usually only need to begin to type an address or business or location name and it will start filling it in and populating a list to choose from, at which point you can select it and it will show the location on the map, at which point you can then click the SEND button.
-This creates a temporary four digit code that you can enter into the Sendpoints Location menu item in the GrouteLoader widget.
+This creates a temporary four-digit code that you can enter into the Sendpoints Location menu item in the GrouteLoader widget.
 You use the up/down areas on the 520 and the upper-right button, as well as the lower-right if you make a mistake.
 Once done use the up/down buttons to scroll to the checkmark and press the upper-right menu button.
 It will then be entered into your Edge’s locations, at which point you can go to your regular navigation screen and select that location to navigate to, or have it available for later.

 It works quickly and slickly and does the job and fills in a possibly important (for some people) missing feature of this device.

 As I said above – the GRouteLoader also has many other options for transferring routes and locations.